 Wooden ball hammering toys

-Babies at this time only use the toy by pushing the balls through the hole with their palm.
+Babies at this time only use the toy by pushing the balls through the hole with their palms.
 At some point, they will learn to put the balls into the hole themselves.

 The hammer can be added later when they have more hand-eye coordination, around 12 months old.